 Yes.
 I hold a post-graduate certificate in coaching from Henley Business School, University of Reading, a very respected awarding body.

 I'm not sure.
 Have you got any resources I can access first?

 Yes, I'm dropping resettlement exercises here as quick as I can write them down and test them.
 Please download, use, adapt and share ... and then give me any feedback to make them better.

 Also, I'm hosting webinars and posting the recordings of them on LinkedIn , CVs and non-traditional (online) interviews.
 (They are not professional quality but still packed full of the best advice and top tips I can offer.)

-The Monthly Resettlement Exercise is a simple written exercise designed to help you focus on a particular aspect of your resettlement planning.
+These Resettlement Exercises are a simple way to help you focus on a particular aspect of your resettlement planning.
 If you know you should be planning but would like a framework to help you, this series is for you.